Skip to main content

 Phase 3 ยท Ongoing

-After activation, Softblues stays on as your continuous Claude partner.
-New Projects, new MCP servers, new Skills, training refreshes, governance, and a quarterly capability review that keeps your rollout in step with Anthropic and with your business.
+After activation, Softblues stays on as your continuous Claude partner: new Projects, new MCP servers, new Skills, training refreshes, governance and a quarterly capability review that keeps your rollout in step with Anthropic and with your business.
+We run Claude across six of our own departments, so the builds come from people who use the platform daily.

 Strategic anchor